Udaystack/subscription-tracker/README.md

 > Never get surprised by a renewal charge again.

-A full stack finance application that tracks all your subscriptions, calculates your monthly/yearly spend, and sends **automated email/SMS alerts** via AWS SNS before renewal dates — built with Spring Boot microservices, React, AWS Lambda, and Docker
+A full stack finance application that tracks all your subscriptions, calculates your monthly/yearly spend, and sends **automated email/SMS alerts** via AWS SNS before renewal dates — built with Spring Boot microservices, React, AWS Lambda, and Docker.

 ---